kojing0/sui-aiagent-hackathon/README.md

 // In ToolRegistry.ts
 tools.registerTool(
-  "your_tool_name",
+  'your_tool_name',
-  "Description of what your tool does",
+  'Description of what your tool does',
   [
     {
-      name: "param1",
+      name: 'param1',
-      type: "string",
+      type: 'string',
-      description: "Description of the parameter",
+      description: 'Description of the parameter',
-      required: true,
+      required: true
-    },
+    }
   ],
   yourToolFunction
 );